sergiodxa/remix-utils/README.md

 };
 ```

-The value could also be returned by the loader and used on the UI to ensure the user's locale is used on both server and client formatted dates.
+The value could also be returned by the loader and used on the UI to ensure the user's locales is used on both server and client formatted dates.

 ### isPrefetch